kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 **Sentiment Analysis**: computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine the writer's attitude towards a particular topic

-Reviews are a good way to explore sentiment and text understanding. <br>
+Reviews are a good way to explore sentiment and text understanding. <br><br>

 Scherer Typology of Affective States: